OpenData4Sciece/pdf-ai-streamlit/readme.md

 # PDF AI Streamlit app

+## Overview

 This PDF AI makes any kinds of requests/prompts against a given PDF file.
-It also uses the [DiceBear Avatar icons](https://www.dicebear.com/styles/adventurer).
+It also uses the [DiceBear Avatar icons](https://www.dicebear.com/styles).

 ## Requirements

 * **Python with Pip**
   * For doing so, install [Python3](https://www.python.org/downloads/)

 ## Setup the project